The Top Eleven Manners of Graduation for Guests and Graduates

 5. If you attend a commencement ceremony or party, then you’ll want to bring a gift.
 You can bring it with you or have it delivered to the graduate’s home prior to the party.

 8. Party decorations can be anything, but it’s nice when they focus on the next stage of the graduate’s life.
 Going off to the University of Georgia this fall?
-(Go Dawgs!!)
+(Go Dawgs!)
 Then decorate in the school colors—and don’t forget your cardboard cutouts of Uga the Bulldog!

 9. Invitations to graduation parties are sent at least two weeks in advance.
 Invitations to the ceremony are sent up to six weeks in advance, especially to anyone who is traveling from more than 100 miles away.

 The most important etiquette of all: have fun and celebrate!
 You’ve accomplished something great and it deserves to be celebrated.

-See you Wednesday!
+See you Thursday!
+Until then….

 You might also like: